RenUchiha-hub/my-first-repo/README.md

 My First GitHub Repository

-Name: Manahil Shoaib
+Name: Ehtisham Mughal
-Registration Number: BSNU25101045
+Registration Number: BSNU25101003

 This repository is created as part of Lab Activity #1.